thelebaron/apv_urp_entities/Assets/Notes.md

 Currently when lighting is baked, it auto opens all subscenes in a scene.
 This is problematic if you want two individual scenes to have separate lighting.
 Ive made a script that opens a subscene as the main scene, bakes its lighting and then reloads the previous scene.
 It would be nice not to need this workaround, to open a subscene and bake its lighting on an individual basis.

+Finally URP ProbeVolumes should be made officially compatible with Entities Graphics (ie the conditional code to support APV only exists for HDRP which I think might be a holdover from
+APV's making their debut on HDRP)if these fixes are considered for HDRP.